marcogrecopriolo/guglielmo/README.md

 - Device gain
 - LNA gain (if the device is equipped with a low noise amplifier)

-The gains range from 0 to 100 and are remapped internally to suit each device.
+AGC has up to four supported modes: Off, On, Software and Combined.
+The supported modes are device dependent.

+Off and On are self explanatory, while Software and Combined turn on software based AGC.
+For devices that support it, Combined uses both Hardware and Software AGC at the same time.

+The gains range depends on the device, and may either be in percentiles (with the actual device gains remapped) or the actual device gains.
 The defaults are mid range.

-Note that when AGC is selected, any change to the IF gain will only take place after AGC is turned off.
+Note that when AGC is selected, depending on the device, any change to the IF gain may only take place after AGC is turned off.

 ## MPRIS control